 Imagine designing hundreds of tents, dozens of backpacks, and several sleeping bags for some of the best-known outdoor gear makers.
 Along the way, you invent many features still found on tents, packs, and sleeping bags today while earning over a dozen patents.
 That’s Mike Cecot-Scherer, who has designed camping equipment for more than three decades and continues consulting with the big manufacturers.

 We spoke by telephone on September 29, 2020, for nearly three hours, covering a variety of topics.
-This story is on standards; previously, we covered tent design; and a future story will cover potty trowel design and a nearly-forgotten but innovative backpack.
+This story is on standards; we will cover tent design, potty trowel design, and a nearly-forgotten but innovative backpack in future installments.
 Our conversation was edited for clarity and length.

 Rex: It seemed like there was a big shift in the backpacking tent industry when the CPAI 84 tent flammability standards came out.

 Mike: I put it on the web, but it still bears mentioning.
 The Canvas Products Association International, the people who make big canvas tents, wrote a fire retardancy standard.
 People were literally dying in their waxed cotton tents.
 They were big, 40 pounds worth of flammable material around you.
 But instead of keeping [the standard] to canvas tents, they wrote it so that it would apply to every single tent.

 It was a very strict fabric standard.
 [CPAI 84] uses a Bunsen burner and a length of fabric, horizontally burning one end, 45 degrees burning one end, and then vertically burning one end.
 It’s the vertical one that’s the real bugger because it’s not supposed to drip, or [at least] not much.
 Of course, cotton doesn’t drip at all.
 That [drip requirement] was directed at synthetics very specifically.